jkitchin/literature-alerts/md/CO2RR.md

 [Feng Hu](https://openalex.org/A5075628250), [Xiaoqian Xu](https://openalex.org/A5048610843), [Yajie Sun](https://openalex.org/A5046902585), [Chuan Hu](https://openalex.org/A5104324923), [Shuning Shen](https://openalex.org/A5111069720), [Sheng Wang](https://openalex.org/A5100371335), [Lei Gong](https://openalex.org/A5050092292), [Linlin Li](https://openalex.org/A5100318916), [Shengjie Peng](https://openalex.org/A5101636108), Angewandte Chemie International Edition.
 None(None)] 2024.https://doi.org/10.1002/anie.202419456.

 Halide anion adsorption on transition metals can improve the performance of electrochemical CO2 reduction reaction (CO2RR), while the specific reaction mechanisms governing selective CO2RR pathways remain unclear.
-In this study, we demonstrate for the first time the distinct pathways for gaseous (CO) and liquid products (formate and ethanol) on the well‐defined Ag‐Cu nanostructures with controlled chlorination, respectively.
+In this study, we demonstrate for the first time the distinct pathways for gaseous (CO) and liquid products (formate and ethanol) on the well-defined Ag-Cu nanostructures with controlled chlorination, respectively.
 We show that CO2 conversion to CO on Ag/AgCl can be tuned by adjusting the thickness of AgCl layer, achieving a Faradaic efficiency (FE) near 100% over a broad potential range in a 0.5 M KHCO3 using flow cell.
-In contrast, the optimized Cl‐Ag/Cu system enables the conversion of CO2 into liquid products including formate and ethanol with a total FE nearing 100%, delivering high current density under similar conditions.
-In situ infrared experiments and theoretical calculations reveal that the lateral adsorbate of *OCHO intermediate facilitates the thermodynamics of both the CO pathway on Cl‐Ag(111) and the formate pathway on Cl‐Ag/Cu(111) by reducing Gibbs free energy barriers of each potential‐limit step.
-This work uncovers the role of chlorination in the tuning of C‐bound or O‐bound intermediates during CO2RR on Ag‐Cu catalysts, determining the reaction pathway under lateral adsorbate effects.
+In contrast, the optimized Cl-Ag/Cu system enables the conversion of CO2 into liquid products including formate and ethanol with a total FE nearing 100%, delivering high current density under similar conditions.
+In situ infrared experiments and theoretical calculations reveal that the lateral adsorbate of *OCHO intermediate facilitates the thermodynamics of both the CO pathway on Cl-Ag(111) and the formate pathway on Cl-Ag/Cu(111) by reducing Gibbs free energy barriers of each potential-limit step.
+This work uncovers the role of chlorination in the tuning of C-bound or O-bound intermediates during CO2RR on Ag-Cu catalysts, determining the reaction pathway under lateral adsorbate effects.